Make a diﬀerence. Green Future tariﬀs

 On a Green Future tariﬀ, we’ll match your home energy use with fully-certiﬁed, renewable sources.
 Put simply, most of your CO2 emissions from your home energy use will be balanced with renewable energy and carbon oﬀsetting, getting your home closer to carbon neutral.

 And that’s just the beginning.
 Because with a Green Future tariﬀ, you’ll support carbon-cutting projects at home and abroad.
-Right now, that means helping UK woodlands through tree-growing projects and protecting an entire hectare 1 of precious Amazonian rainforest.
+Right now, that means helping UK woodlands and supporting projects reducing carbon emissions and protecting local wildlife in the Amazon in Brazil and the Savanah in Kenya.

 Traceable, fully-certiﬁed green energy